-A Grand Ave. coworker lost her first responder firefighter husband, and two of our students lost their fathers.
+A Grand Avenue coworker lost her first responder firefighter husband, and two of our students lost their fathers.

 During lunch period, a fellow teacher told us how ever since 9/11 he was having nightmares about being trapped underground.

-And so many countries have terror threat alerts — for events, buildings, airlines & metros, cities….
+Since 2001 our country and many others continue to have terror threat alerts — for events, buildings, airlines & metros, cities….

-And I feel a bit reckless, a tiny bit brave, when heading to Manhattan after an alert’s issued
+And I do feel a bit reckless, a tiny bit brave, heading to Manhattan when a terror alert’s been issued.

-And my very young grandchildren, along with all young children, can only imagine the world before 2001, through images and stories that grow older as they do.
+My young grandson and younger granddaughter, along with all children, can only imagine the world before 9/11/20101 through images and stories that grow older as they do.

 And I can barely begin to imagine the feelings and pain of those killed, injured, struck with cancer, and of those who lost loved ones, due to the terrorist attacks of September 11, 2001.

-But with gratitude to the first responders and other 9/11 heroes, and with hope, I will never forget.
+But with gratitude to the first responders and other 9/11 heroes – and with hope – I can never forget. – Ann

 “It’s better to light a candle than to curse the darkness.” – Chinese Proverb